Localink-code/Localink-React/README.md

 # Localink-React
-This is a repository which take React as Frontend and Flask as Backend.
+This is a repository which take React as Frontend and Flask as Backend.and will help user to access easy travel.